cisco/mindmeld/docs/source/userguide/role_classifier.rst

 4.6.6 The Language Parser

 Describe our approach to language parsing, what a parser configuration looks like and how it can be used to improve parser accuracy.
 Show code examples for parsing and how to inspect the parser output.

+===

+Role Classification is the task of identifying predicates and predicate arguments.
+A **semantic role** in language is the relationship that a syntactic constituent has with a predicate.
+In Conversational NLU, a **role** represents the semantic theme a given entity can take.
+It can also be used to define how a named entity should be used for fulfilling a query intent.
+For example, in the query :red:`"Play Black Sabbath by Black Sabbath"`, the **title** entity :green:`"Black Sabbath"` has different semantic themes - **song** and **artist** respectively.

+Treating Named Entity Recognition (NER) and Semantic Role Labeling (SRL) as separate tasks has a few advantages -

+* NER models are hurt by splitting examples across fairly similar categories.
+Grouping entities with significantly overlapping entities and similar surrounding natural language will lead to better parsing and let us use more powerful models.
+* Joint NER & SRL needs global dependencies, but fast & good NER models only do local.
+NER models (MEMM, CRF) quickly become intractable with long-distance dependencies.
+Separating NER from SRL let us use local dependencies for NER and long-distance dependencies in SRL.
+* Role labeling might be a multi-label problem.
+With multi-label roles, we can use the same entity to query multiple fields.

+===